onstuimig/bruut-duplicator/readme.md

 When used like this, the plugin will:

-Find a element with `id="œmy-duplicate-element"` and duplicate it to the next sibling of the trigger.
+Find a element with id `my-duplicate-element` and duplicate it to the next sibling of the trigger.
 If there's no sibling, a div with the class `duplicator-duplicates` will be created on init.

 ## All options in the data attributes